chrismo80/Is/Docs/Is.md

 Mark a custom assertions class with this attribute to enable proper code line detection.
 ## Is.Core.Interfaces
 #### <u>IFailureObserver</u>
-Interface providing a mechanism to observe and handle failure events.
-Implementors of this interface are responsible for defining the logic on how to handle or log failure details for diagnostic or reporting purposes.
+Interface providing a mechanism to observe failures.
+The provided default implementation writes all failures into one FailureReport markdown file.
+Can be set via Configuration.FailureObserver.
 - __`OnFailure(failure)`__: _This method is invoked when a failure occurs during an assertion.
 Observer can perform custom logic on that failure such as logging or reporting._
 #### <u>ITestAdapter</u>
 Represents an interface for handling test result reporting.
 Serves as a hook for custom test frameworks to throw custom exception types.
 Provides a default implementation that throws exceptions for test failures, specifically a `NotException` for single failures and a `AggregateException` for multiple failures.
 Can be set via Configuration.TestAdapter.